 If you don't have a way to use sunlight, or don't want to, this person has an article on using cheap artificial lights.
-(Update: I made a similar setup and have been shooing about half my quilts at night with these artificial lights for about two years.
-Aug-2012)
+(Update: I made a similar setup and have been shooing about half my quilts at night with these artificial lights for five years -- May 2015)

 [Tip -- If you shoot indoors be sure to turn off all other interior lights to avoid mixing light sources.]

 If you want to bring out the texture/relief of the quilting you need some side light.
 But, sidelight will fall off (get dimmer) across the quilt.
 Also, sidelight brings out irregularities in the quilt.
 I've found quilters prefer flat lighted photos, so I normally don't use side lighting anymore except for close-up/detail shots.

 If you use indirect sunlight, as I do, be careful it isn't being reflected from a colored surface/area.
 I'm lucky that all three surfaces light bounces off of to come into my living room are neutral -- a light gray brick wall, a darker gray deck, and a white carpet.